How do I migrate OAuth 2.0 CTS-based tokens to AM 6.5.x from an earlier version?

 OAuth 2.0 token management

-A grant-set storage scheme was introduced in AM 6.5, which the release notes describe as "Improved CTS Storage Scheme for OAuth 2.0 tokens"; you can read more about this here: Release Notes › New Features: What's New in AM 6.5.
+A grant-set storage scheme was introduced in AM 6.5 as detailed in the release notes: What's New in AM 6.5 (Improved CTS Storage Scheme for OAuth 2.0 tokens).
 This storage scheme stores the state of multiple authorizations for a given OAuth2 client and resource owner pair in a single OAUTH2_GRANT_SET object.
 Additionally, it groups Access and Refresh tokens into a single JSON object within the LDAP object (in the coreTokenMultiString03 entry).
 This approach reduces duplication and the number of calls to the CTS, which in turn improves AM performance.
 The previous storage scheme by comparison was considered a 1:1 storage scheme.

 |Tokens||Client-Based Grant Token Upgrade Compatibility Mode*||CTS Storage Scheme*||Legacy Refresh Tokens?||Performance|

-* The global settings in this table can be found by navigating to Configure > Global Services > OAuth2 Provider > Global Attributes in the console.
+* The global settings in this table can be found by navigating to Configure > Global Services > OAuth2 Provider > Global Attributes in the AM admin UI.

 Migrating OAuth 2.0 tokens